LuccaBBombo/Interactive-Frontend-Project/README.md

 ### Testing

 * The HTML and CSS files were tested by using the W3C Mark Validator Service.
-* To test the responsiveness of the website in phones, tablets and desktops screens, I was used the Chrome Developer Tools.
+* To test the responsiveness of the website in phones, tablets and desktops screens, I was used the Chrome Developer Tools, verifiynd how the site reacted in different screen sizes.
 * The JavaScript files were tested using JSLint.
+* The test for the Youtube video were done manually, testing if they would load and play correctly.The test was made by playing each one separately and verifying they worked.
 * To test that the emails were being sent correctly I used Jasmine to automate a test.

 #### User Stories